tarwn/local-kinesis-lambda-runner/README.md

 # local-kinesis-lambda-runner

+This is a modified version of the Rabble Rouser lamda package to remove the environment variable restriction and instead accept parameters so you can run several local Kinesis functions.
+It is compatible with the main project, with extended options to take advantage of the parameters.

-The Rabble Rouser project makes extensive use of kinesis streams, and also uses lambda functions to process events from the stream.
+> The Rabble Rouser project makes extensive use of kinesis streams, and also uses lambda functions to process events from the stream.
 We want a way to spin up a whole Rabble Rouser instance locally, and this package is part of the solution to that problem.